Serverless-Federated-Learning/FedLess/README.md

 7- **Serverless Parallel Transfer Learning for FedMD**: We leverage [Ray](https://github.com/ray-project/ray) to enable faster and efficient transfer learning required in the initial stage of the FedMD algorithm.

+### Deploying Ray with Kubernetes
+The scripts for deployment can be found in the [scripts directory](./scripts/deployment_scripts/ray/).

 ## Serverless FedMD Workflow
 The figure below describes the implementation of the FedMD algorithm using serverless computing in FedLess.